C-Undritz/Boardgame-Bazaar/README.md

 Research has revealed that there is no current dedicated online board game store that will allow users to sell games in exchange for store credit.
 Boardgame Bazaar uniquely offers this facility to registered site users and manages the end to end sale process through the users account and admin interface.
 This allows users to build up credit to spend in store and will also provide Boardgame Bazaar with quality 2nd hand stock to sell longside new stock of the latest games and well known titles.

 The goal of this project is to produce a MVP of an e-commerce store dedicated to the sale of new and second hand table top board games.
+<div align="right"><a href="#top">Contents Table</a></div>

 # User Stories